liangrongzhi136/yuehaowang.github.io/articles/curse-of-dimensionality-pball/index.md

 ![Random Distance Distribution](random_distance_distribution.png)

 The next figure compares theoretical result and simulated result of the probability that data points are closer to the edge of sampling space than to other data points.
-Since the sparsity of the sampling space depends on the number of samples ($$N$$) and the dimensions of the space ($$p$$), the figure exhibits four subplots which are under different $$N$$ (10, 100, 1000, 10000) and plot the probability changing curve over $$p$$ (from 1 to 10).
+Since the sparsity of the sampling space depends on the number of samples ($$N$$) and the dimensions of the space ($$p$$), the figure exhibits four subplots which are under different $$N$$ (10, 100, 1000, 10000) and plot the probability changing curves over $$p$$ (from 1 to 10).

 Theoretical result and simulated result are displayed in blue and green, respectively.
 We can see the two curves have the same tendency and roughly overlapped with each other under different $$N$$.